ryanshriver/cucumber-ruby/README.md

  - In the row starting with `Given`, change 50000 to 5 and "readers" to "seconds"

-Your product owner has said <i>sub-second</i> is their goal.
+Your product owner has requested <i>sub-second response time</i>.
 That's your target.
 Make another change:

  - In the row starting with `And`, change 1000000 to 1 and "readers" to "second"